DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

 * Game Page
   * The cards are dealt and displayed on screen, with the user's cards at the bottom, and the computer player's hands at the top left and top right
+  * The top card is displayed in the middle of the screen, with the "rules" and "exit" buttons above it
+  * With each turn, text will appear to inform the user of what has happened at each turn.
+This is to make it easier for the user to follow the game
+  * The "draw card" button is by default set to display: none, but will be set to visible if it is determined that the user has not playable cards within their hand
+  * If the computer players lay down a card or draw card, their hand will visbibly change, will the max number of cards visible to the user being 8.
+  This is on larger screens only, as on phone screens, only a maximum of 1 face down card will be visible to represent the computer player's hands, otherwise the layout will be alot messier on phone screens.
+  * At the end of the game, a new div will appear saying who has won the game, and give the player an option to play again.
+If they choose to do so, then the score of whoever won will increment by 1.

+  #### JavaScript

+  * Upon